-This discussion and analysis of the financial performance of the San Joaquin Hills Transportation Corridor Agency (the Agency) provide an overview of the Agency's financial activities for the fiscal years ended June 30, 2023 and 2022.
+This discussion and analysis of the financial performance of the San Joaquin Hills Transportation Corridor Agency (the Agency) provides an overview of the Agency's financial activities for the fiscal years ended June 30, 2024 and 2023.
 Please read it in conjunction with the Agency's financial statements and accompanying notes.